-^{3.2.} Prior to any licence being granted, or deemed to be granted, the applicant must comply with any planning legislation and may need to apply for permission to use the land.
+Prior to any licence being granted, or deemed to be granted, the applicant must comply with any planning legislation and may need to apply for permission to use the land.
 The applicant should contact the Rochford District Council Planning department prior to an application being submitted.

-4. Types of licences
+Types of licences

-- ^{4.1.} Consents and Licences will be issued according to the following categories: - A1 Single Standard Pitches Individual units for daily, weekly, quarterly or annual use.
-Tiered fee structure for licence streets, commercial areas, other highway sites. - A2 Mobile Pitches (Peripatetic Street Trading)
+Consents and Licences will be issued according to the following categories:

+A1 - Single Standard Pitches

+Individual units for daily, weekly, quarterly or annual use.
+Tiered fee structure for licence streets, commercial areas, other highway sites.

+A2 - Mobile Pitches (Peripatetic Street Trading)

-These Street traders continually move from location to location, move at least 50 metres from the last trading location and do not return to that location within four hours, they do not wait in one location for more than 30 minutes and do not trade within 100 metres of the boundary of any school or college between the hours of 07:30 and 18:00 (without formal invitation from the establishment).
+These Street traders continually move from location to location, move at least 50 metres from the last trading location and do not return to that location within four hours, they do not wait in one location for more than 30 minutes (unless serving customers) and do not trade within 100 metres of the boundary of any school or college between the hours of 07:30 and 18:00 (without formal agreement from the education establishment).